spatie/db-dumper/README.md

 [![StyleCI](https://styleci.io/repos/49829051/shield?branch=master)](https://styleci.io/repos/49829051)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/db-dumper.svg?style=flat-square)](https://packagist.org/packages/spatie/db-dumper)

 This repo contains an easy to use class to dump a database using PHP.
-Currently MySQL, PostgreSQL and SQLite are supported.
-Behind the scenes `mysqldump`, `pg_dump` and `sqlite3` are used.
+Currently MySQL, PostgreSQL, SQLite and MongoDB are supported.
+Behind the scenes `mysqldump`, `pg_dump`, `sqlite3` and `mongodump` are used.

 Here's are simple examples of how to create a database dump with different drivers: